boulevard Saint Germain

 a selfie opportunity not to be missed

 Les gilets jaunes are on everyone’s lips.
-I overhear conversations between people on the street and in restaurants.
+I overhear conversations about them between people on the street and in restaurants.
 Shopkeepers, who have suffered crippling losses, can talk of little else.
 But it’s my friends who have surprised me.
 Their stances, on both sides, are full of passionate intensity but short on empathy.

 Two of my fellow dog-walkers, for example, are ready to get out of the euro and the EU and bring down the government.
 “The elites are all in bed together.
 They keep asking us for more and more and we get less and less in return.
 The whole system needs to be demolished,” says my usually mild-mannered, tolerant friend.
 She is ready for rule by referendum, about as close to mere anarchy as you can get.

 On the other side, even some of my gently left-leaning friends are enraged by the movement.
 To their mind France is already a generous state.
 Healthcare and education are practically free; subsidies for housing and families abound; unemployment benefits are prodigious.
 And every year we get five weeks paid holiday.
 Furthermore, these friends point out, if les gilets jaunes succeed in overturning the government and making the economy tank, they will suffer first and foremost.